folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 1. In the **Patron notice templates** pane, select the patron notice template you want to delete.
 2. In the **Patron notice template details** pane, click **Actions > Delete**.
 3. In the **Delete Patron notice templates** dialog, click **Delete**.
 The template is deleted and a confirmation message appears.
-Note you cannot delete a template that is being used in a Patron notice policy.
+Note that you cannot delete a template that is being used in a Patron notice policy.

 ## Settings > Circulation > Request cancellation reasons